April 1, 2007

 and making me cry; some advertisers weren't selected, for which I hope they'll forgive me.)

-As always, I'm happy to try and answer any questions sent as to particular entries and omissions.
+as to particular entries and omissions.
 I'll likely ignore any raised eyebrow-style letters along the lines of "What about THIS COMIC, you stupid goon?"
 The nature of the exercise is that in most cases this comic or that comic just didn't make this list.
 I hope that you'll take the overall effort for what it's worth: one reader's impression of the best of an incredible year.

 For other Best of 2006 lists, go to this Collective Memory entry